cernekee/EasyToken/README.md

 Easy Token
 ==========

-Easy Token is an RSA SecurID-compatible software authenticator with advanced usability features:
+Easy Token is an RSA SecurID-compatible software authenticator for Android with advanced usability features:

 * Convenient lock screen and home screen widgets provide instant tokencodes without navigating to an app.